conda/infrastructure/HOW_WE_USE_GITHUB.md

 ### What labels are required for each issue?

-At minimum, both `type` and `source` labels should be specified on each issue before moving it from the "Sorting" tab to the "Refinement" tab.
+At minimum, both `type` and `source` labels should be specified on each issue before moving it from the "Sorting" tab to the "Backlog" tab.
 All issues that are bugs should also be tagged with a `severity` label.

 The `type` labels are exclusive of each other: each sorted issue should have exactly one `type` label.
 These labels give high-level information on the issue's classification (_e.g._, bug, feature, tech debt, etc.)